joshspeagle/brutus/README.md

 `brutus` is a Pure Python package that uses Bayesian inference to derive distances, reddening, and stellar properties from photometry.
-It is built on the `frankenz` photometric redshift package and implements MIST stellar models through `minesweeper`.
+It runs over the MIST stellar models and SED prediction engine taken from `minesweeper` and was partially inspired by `frankenz`.

 ### Documentation
 **Currently nonexistent.**